w3c/aria-practices/aria-hidden.md

 For example, a [disclosure](#disclosure) shows and hides content, and that content is intended to be hidden for all users, and could use CSS `display: none` or the HTML `hidden` attribute.

 Using `aria-hidden` with the value `true` excludes the element and its descendants from the accessibility tree, just like hidden elements, but such elements are *not* hidden visually.
-The descendants are excluded from the accessibility tree even if an element in the exluded subtree sets `aria-hidden` to `false`.
+The descendants are excluded from the accessibility tree even if an element in the excluded subtree sets `aria-hidden` to `false`.

 `aria-hidden` can be used to hide decorative or redundant content from screen readers, for example an inline SVG icon.